Jithsaavvy/Serving-federated-trained-models-using-tensorflow-serving-and-docker/README.md

 # Deploying federated trained models using tensorflow serving and docker

-This project proclaims a **pipeline** that train models using federated learning and deploy the trained models using `tensorflow serving` and `docker`, which can be accessed by an `endpoint`.
+This project proclaims a **pipeline** that trains models using federated learning and deploys the trained models using `tensorflow serving` and `docker`, which can be accessed by an `endpoint`.

 ![pipeline](./images/pipeline.jpeg)